socketio/socket.io-website/source/get-started/chat.md

 Here are some ideas to improve the application:

-- Broadcast a message to connected users when someone connects or disconnects
+- Broadcast a message to connected users when someone connects or disconnects.
-- Add support for nicknames
+- Add support for nicknames.
 - Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
-- Add “{user} is typing” functionality
+- Add “{user} is typing” functionality.
-- Show who’s online
+- Show who’s online.
-- Add private messaging
+- Add private messaging.
 - Share your improvements!

 ## Getting this example